Everest Medicines Announces Interim Results For First Half Of 2024

-SHANGHAI, Aug.
-27, 2024 /PRNewswire/ -- Everest Medicines (HKEX 1952, "Everest", or the "Company"), a biopharmaceutical company focused on the development, manufacturing and commercialization of innovative medicines and vaccines, today announced its interim results for the first half of 2024 along with a corporate update.
+(MENAFN- EQS Group) Shanghai, China – August 28, 2024 – Everest Medicines (HKEX 1952,“Everest”, or the“Company”), a biopharmaceutical company focused on the development, manufacturing and commercialization of innovative medicines and vaccines, today announced its interim results for the first half of 2024 along with a corporate update.

+“Our total revenue for the first half of 2024 reached RMB 301.5 million, a significant growth of 158% compared to the second half of 2023, while operating expenses as a percentage of revenue[1] declined by 249%, reflecting significant improvement on operating efficiency,” commented Rogers Yongqing Luo, CEO of Everest Medicines.“Notably, our non-IFRS loss narrowed by 35%, and our gross margin excluding non-cash items was 83%.
+For the first time in Company history, we have achieved commercial level profitability[2].

 Recent Key Product Highlights and Anticipated Milestones